 Entrepreneurship In Action

-This two-semester course offers students the reality of launching a startup company.
+This one-plus semester course offers students the reality of launching a startup company.
 Students gain hands-on experience with all functions and are encouraged to takes risks, learn from their mistakes and continue to improve and refine their businesses.
 Students gain personal insights on their leadership, communication and organizational behavior as the build high performing teams.
 This capstone class offers a very unique and challenging “hands-on” learning experience and has received extensive local and national media coverage.

 Number of Companies Launched